michaelsbradleyjr/vps-setup/README.md

 ## Moment of truth

-Reboot the VPS and make sure I can login remotely after a minute or so:
+I'll now reboot the VPS and make sure I can login remotely after a minute or so:

     # reboot
     ...